 Wunsch Conservation Lab

 We realize our mission through a variety of activities and programs.
-Artifact conservation intersects with innovation, teaching, research, and exhibitions.
+Distinctive Collections conservation intersects with innovation, teaching, research, and exhibitions.
 Our conservators are hand bookbinders and draw on their training to develop sustainable practices and engaging workshops.

 We continue to build our teaching collection which includes tools and materials, old and new.
 Professors may inquire about our hands-on instruction.
 In our Lab, students may experiment with traditional techniques to bind a book, form a sheet of papyrus, or lock a letter.
 Class visits to the Lab are by appointment only and may be scheduled using our class request form.